 Please refer to the Definitions page for an explanation of the measures.

-Effective August 23, 2017 CSX is no longer reporting its metrics to AAR.
-Going forward, CSX will report performance metrics on its website using its own methodology
+- Effective January 7, 2019, CN is no longer reporting its metrics to AAR.
+Going forward, CN will report performance metrics on its website using its own methodology.

 |Railroad Performance Measures are published every Wednesday at 2:00 p.m.
 Eastern Time. |